iterative/dvc.org/content/docs/command-reference/list.md

 (including the current project e.g. `.`).
 Any path inside a DVC project will be resolved to the project's root.

-The optional `path` argument is used to specify a directory to list within the Git repo at `url` (including paths inside tracked directories).
-It's similar to providing a path to list to commands such as `ls` or `aws s3 ls`.
+The optional `path` argument specifies a file or directory to list (paths inside tracked directories are supported), relative to the root of the repo at `url`.
+This is similar to providing a path to listing commands such as `ls` or `aws s3 ls`.

 Only the root directory is listed by default, but the `-R` option can be used to list files recursively.